xemnes/TinkersAether/README.md

-# Tinker's Aether
+# Tinkers' Aether

-Tinker's Aether is an addon for Tinker's Construct which adds support for materials from Aether Legacy.
+Tinkers' Aether is an addon for Tinkers' Construct which adds support for materials from The Aether (formerly Aether Legacy).

 ## Materials
 Current tool materials include: